Radon: History and etymology

-In 1909, Ramsay and Robert Whytlaw-Gray isolated radon and determined its melting temperature and approximate density.
-In 1910, they determined that it was the heaviest known gas.
+In 1909, Ramsay and Robert Whytlaw-Gray isolated radon and determined its melting temperature and critical point.
+Because it does not conform to expected periodic trends, their obtained melting point (the only experimental value) was questioned in 1925 by Friedrich Paneth and E. Rabinowitsch, but ab initio Monte Carlo simulations from 2018 agree almost exactly with Ramsay and Gray's result.
+In 1910, they determined its density (that showed it was the heaviest known gas) and its position in the periodic table.
 They wrote that "L'expression l'émanation du radium est fort incommode" ("the expression 'radium emanation' is very awkward") and suggested the new name niton (Nt) (from nitens, shining) to emphasize the radioluminescence property, and in 1912 it was accepted by the International Commission for Atomic Weights.
-In 1923, the International Committee for Chemical Elements and International Union of Pure and Applied Chemistry (IUPAC) chose among the names radon (Rn), thoron (Tn), and actinon (An).
-Later, when isotopes were numbered instead of named, the element took the name of the most stable isotope, radon, while Tn was renamed 220Rn and An was renamed 219Rn.
-This has caused some confusion in the literature regarding the element's discovery as while Dorn had discovered radon the isotope, he had not been the first to discover radon the element.
+In 1923, the International Committee for Chemical Elements and International Union of Pure and Applied Chemistry (IUPAC) chose the name of the most stable isotope, radon, as the name of the element.
+The isotopes thoron and actinon were later renamed ^{220}Rn and ^{219}Rn.
+This has caused some confusion in the literature regarding the element's discovery as while Dorn had discovered radon the isotope, he was not the first to discover radon the element.

 As late as the 1960s, the element was also referred to simply as emanation.
 The first synthesized compound of radon, radon fluoride, was obtained in 1962.
 Even today, the word radon may refer to either the element or its isotope 222Rn, with thoron remaining in use as a short name for 220Rn to stem this ambiguity.
 The name actinon for 219Rn is rarely encountered today, probably due to the short half-life of that isotope.

 The danger of high exposure to radon in mines, where exposures can reach 1,000,000 Bq/m3, has long been known.
 In 1530, Paracelsus described a wasting disease of miners, the mala metallorum, and Georg Agricola recommended ventilation in mines to avoid this mountain sickness (Bergsucht).
 In 1879, this condition was identified as lung cancer by Harting and Hesse in their investigation of miners from Schneeberg, Germany.
 The first major studies with radon and health occurred in the context of uranium mining in the Joachimsthal region of Bohemia.
 In the US, studies and mitigation only followed decades of health effects on uranium miners of the Southwestern US employed during the early Cold War; standards were not implemented until 1971.